AustinDecker/BaserowApiWrapper/README.md

       "filters": "String"
     }
     ```
-  - **Returns:** A Promise resolving to a JSON object with next, prev links, and data containing a list of objects.
+  - **Returns:** A Promise resolving to a JSON object with next, prev links, and data containing a list of objects, or a an error object with an error code and error message.

 - `getRow(tableID, rowID)`:
   - **tableID:** ID of the table in Baserow.
   - **rowID:** ID of a specific row in a table.
-  - **Returns:** JSON object of row fields.
+  - **Returns:** A Promise resolving to a JSON object of row fields or an error object.

 - `createRow(tableID, rowFields)`:
   - **tableID:** ID of the table in Baserow.
   - **rowFields:** Key-value pair object corresponding to row fields.
-  - **Returns:** A Promise resolving to a JSON object of the created row.
+  - **Returns:** A Promise resolving to a JSON object of the created row or an error object.

 - `updateRow(tableID, rowID, rowFields)`:
   - **tableID:** ID of the table in Baserow.
   - **rowID:** ID of a specific row in the table to modify.
   - **rowFields:** Key-value pair object corresponding to row fields.
-  - **Returns:** A Promise resolving to a JSON object of the modified row.
+  - **Returns:** A Promise resolving to a JSON object of the modified row or an error object

 - `deleteRow(tableID, rowID)`:
   - **tableID:** ID of the table in Baserow.
   - **rowID:** ID of the row to delete in the given table.
-  - **Returns:** A Promise resolving to void.
+  - **Returns:** A Promise resolving to void or an error object.

 - `getAllPages(tableID, [options])`:
   - **tableID:** ID of the table in Baserow.
   - **options:** A key-value pair of optional options to manipulate the HTTP Request.
-  - **Returns:** A Promise resolving to a 2D array with each index representing a page, containing a list of objects.
+  - **Returns:** A Promise resolving to a 2D array with each index representing a page, containing a list of objects or an error object.

 ## SMCBaserow.js: